kai-feinberg/scaffold-trailmix/README.md

 ```

 A couple things to note.
-1. You will have to manually find and pass in the address of the priceFeed from [Chainlink](https://docs.chain.link/data-feeds/price-feeds/addresses?network=ethereum&page=1).
+1. You will have to manually find and pass in the address of the priceFeed from [Chainlink's deployed price feeds](https://docs.chain.link/data-feeds/price-feeds/addresses?network=ethereum&page=1).

-2.The uniswap router should always just be `0xE592427A0AEce92De3Edee1F18E0157C05861564`.
+2. The uniswap router should always just be `0xE592427A0AEce92De3Edee1F18E0157C05861564`.

 3. The ERC20Token and the stablecoin must have a direct pool on Uniswap in order to function.
 Currently the swap function implemented only does single hop swaps.

-4. The granularity argument represents how often the sell threshold updates when above the previous price.
-Lets say our previous threshold was set when the price was $100 (so our sell threshold is $90).
+4. The `_granularity`` argument represents how often the sell threshold updates when above the previous price.
+- Lets say our previous threshold was set when the price was $100 (so our sell threshold is $90).
 If the price increases to $100.50 it is unnecessary to update as it is only an increase of 0.5%.
 Granularity adjusts this threshold.
 A 5% granularity will mean the threshold will update when the price reaches $105 to ensure there is significant price action to warrant the gas fee.
 When in doubt use 5% (_granularity = 5)